You want smart political talk without the meltdowns?

 Okay, actually, I'm totally messing with you.

-So all we get is you.
+So all we get is you, Mr. April Fool's here.

-Well I looked it up, and I cannot find that on the We have 17 intelligence agencies, but there aren't 17 agencies that looked at this.
+We have 17 intelligence agencies, but there aren't 17 agencies that looked at this.

 There's only one CIA report.

-But it's uh it's basically just one agency.
+But it's basically just one agency.

-It's uh what's his name?
+It's what's his name?

-James Comey, FBI director, twice uh told people there's no evidence of any hacking, and then somehow uh President Obama got a hold of him the next day.
+James Comey, FBI director, twice told people there's no evidence of any hacking.

 Definitely, definitely hacking.

-What uh what were they doing to him?
+What were they doing to him?

-You remember twice he was about to go after Hillary and indict her?
+You remember twice he was about to go after Hillary and indict her.

 Both times he had to change his story.

-So uh January 21st, Comey will finally tell us what the hell was going on in this Obama administration.
+So January 21st, Comey will finally tell us what the hell was going on in this Obama administration.

-Uh anyway, 800-941 Sean is the number.
+Anyway, 800-941 Sean is the number.

-Is this the Naked Cowboy?
+Is this The Naked Cowboy?

 The real one?